EthanEFung/UziMail/README.md

 //install dependencies
 npm install

-//start rest server
+//start REST server
 npm start
 ```

 Now, the service runs on your local machine.
-After runnint the rest server, the
+After running the rest server, the
 command line will notify on which port the service is running on.
 Service
 defaults localhost:3000/

-# TODOs

-* develop testing - In the process of learning asynchronous unit testing using
-  jest.
-Could not complete in given deadline December 11, 2017.
-* develop authentication to confirm users and seemlessly provide api with user
+## Service endpoints

-  information - MUST HAVE, without authentication, the use of this service does
+[Read this](/server/SERVICE_ENDPOINTS.md) to learn the functionality of this
-  not have viability as an actual service.
-* develop a client UI - A nice to have

-# Retrospective
+service